 What is the UPR?

-Please join our webinars to find out more about the process.
+Please review our webinar resources to find out more about the UPR process.
 We encourage grassroots activists and NGOs to take advantage of this opportunity to hold the Trump Administration accountable for its countless ongoing human rights abuses.

 Join the Movement